piku/piku/README.md

 ## Target Runtimes

-I intend to support Python, Go, Node and Clojure (Java), but will be focusing on Python first, moving from shared runtime to `virtualenv` (and later, if feasible, `pyenv`) support.
+I intend to support Python, Go, Node and Clojure (Java), but will be focusing on Python first.

 ## FAQ